Persian cat: Exotic Shorthair

-Toy and teacup sizes

-The generic terms are "toy" and "teacup" Persians (terms borrowed from the dog fancy), but the individual lines are often called "palm-sized", "pocket", "mini" and "pixie", due to their relatively small size.
-Currently, they are not recognized as a separate breed by major registries and each breeder sets their own standards for size.
-These terms are considered controversial or marketing ploys as cats do not have the genetic mutations that dogs possess to produce miniature versions of themselves as cats have a strong genetic buffering mechanism that keeps the genes from mutating.
-Unscrupulous breeders have resorted to harmful and repetitive inbreeding to obtain smaller cats, resulting in genetically weaker cats often with severe health issues and shortened lifespans.

-Chinchilla Longhair and Sterling
+Chinchilla Longhair

+Originating in England in 1882 by accident, a silver tabby and smoke-coloured Persian offspring produced Silver Lambkin, a cat regarded as the father of the chinchilla Persian line.
+Silver Lambkin was bred, and even members of the British royal family had his descendants.

 In the US, there was an attempt to establish the silver Persian as a separate breed called the Sterling, but it was not accepted.
 Silver and golden Persians are recognized, as such, by CFA.
 In South Africa, the attempt to separate the breed was more successful; the Southern Africa Cat Council (SACC) registers cats with five generations of purebred Chinchilla as a Chinchilla Longhair.
 The Chinchilla Longhair has a slightly longer nose than the Persian, resulting in healthy breathing and less eye tearing.
-Its hair is translucent with only the tips carrying black pigment, a feature that gets lost when out-crossed to other colored Persians.
+Its hair is translucent with only the tips carrying black pigment, a feature that gets lost when out-crossed to other coloured Persians.
 Out-crossing also may result in losing nose and lip liner, which is a fault in the Chinchilla Longhair breed standard.
-One of the distinctions of this breed is the blue-green or green eye color only with kittens having blue or blue-purple eye color.
+One of the distinctions of this breed is the blue-green or green eye colour only with kittens having blue or blue-purple eye colour.